gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 ## A file split costs nine percent

-The query engine grew past 4,200 lines because splitting it carried a hidden price.
-Under gcc, moving the CSS selector engine into another [translation unit](<https://en.wikipedia.org/wiki/Translation_unit_(programming)>) made `select` about 9 percent slower.
-The compiler had lost sight of functions it inlined in the monolithic file.
+The query engine grew past 4,200 lines as it accumulated the `select`, regex, and XPath entry points.
+Splitting it carried a hidden price: the query code relied on inlined calls into the tree code.
+Under gcc, moving the CSS selector engine into another [translation unit](<https://en.wikipedia.org/wiki/Translation_unit_(programming)>) made `select` about 9 percent slower because the compiler lost that cross-file visibility.

-Keeping unrelated engines in one file would preserve that inlining while making the source harder to navigate.
+Keeping unrelated engines in one file would preserve that inlining while making the source harder to read.
 Splitting first and accepting the regression would make maintainability consume user time.
 The measurement set a condition for the
 refactor: recover cross-file visibility before moving the code.